 After the end of the ice age the hunter-gatherer lifestyle came to an end in France.
 The agricultural revolution began in the Middle East but farming began in France about 6,000 BC.
 However the changed to farming from hunting and gathering food happened gradually.
 It took centuries.
 For a long time hunting was still an important source of food.

 Nevertheless by about 4,500 BC the stone age farmers had created a sophisticated society.
 They built impressive stone tombs and they also erected menhirs (standing stones).

 First, in 121 BC, the Romans took control of part of southern France.
-They called it the province (In Latin provinicia).
+They called it the province (In Latin provincia).
 Today it is called Provence.
 Then in 58 BC Julius Caesar began conquering the rest of Gaul.
 The Gauls failed to unite against him until 52 BC when a man called Vercingetorix led them.
-However the Gauls were crushed at the battle of Alesia and eventually they were forced to submit to Roman rule.
+However, the Gauls were crushed at the battle of Alesia and eventually, they were forced to submit to Roman rule.

 A Timeline of France

 A Brief History of Paris

 Last revised 2019